 Software Provider or Traditional Bank?
-Which one should you choose for your SMB?
+Which one should you choose for your global business?

 Pros and cons of a traditional bank